Today’s Cup o’ Tea: Caffeine Cauldron, Mesa, AZ

 The Latest…

-The next roundtable gathering of the Alliance for Literary Writers, Authors, & Yabbering Scribes (ALWAYS) writers’ collective, will take place at: 11:15 a.m., Thurs., JUNE 13, 2024, at Fate Brewing Company in Tempe, AZ.
-Our established authors will meet in-person to discuss any writing topic they have on their minds.
+The next roundtable gathering of the Alliance for Literary Writers, Authors, & Yabbering Scribes (ALWAYS) writers’ collective, will take place at 12:30 p.m., Wed., June 10, 2026, at The Commons Coffeehouse + Cafe in Gilbert, AZ.

 Avatar for Book Shepherd Ann Narcisian Videan